 The most common mode of failure is overloading.
-Operating forces of the application produce loads that exceed the clamp load and the joint works itself loose, or fails catastrophically.
-It occur due to shear forces and twisting moment.
+Operating forces of the application produce loads that exceed the clamp load, and the joint either works itself loose or fails catastrophically.
+It occurs due to shear forces and twisting moments.

 - Side perpendicular to force

 An automobile vehicle heats up while lying in a parking lot on a sunny day.
 The process can be assumed to be

 What is the Expansion of SCADA, DCS, and HMI? | Mechatronics Interview Questions and Answers